kshaffer/cognition/syllabus.md

 ## Reaching the instructor

-The best ways to reach me during the course are email and Twitter.
-Please allow up to 24 hours for a response, though during summer courses, I tend to respond much more quickly than that.
+The best ways to reach me during the course are [email](mailto:kris.shaffer@colorado.edu) and [Twitter](http://twitter.com/krisshaffer).
+Please allow up to 24 hours for a response, though during summer courses, I tend to respond much more quickly than that during morning and afternoon.
 Messages sent on Saturday or Sunday will likely not receive a reply until Monday.

 ## Technical support